HMS Malacca (1853): Construction and specifications

 Malacca’s keel was laid in January 1849 at Moulmein, Burma and launched on 2 June 1851.
 Her gundeck was 192 ft 0 in with her keel length reported for tonnage calculation of 168 ft 2.5 in.
 Her maximum breadth was 34 ft 4 in and reported for tonnage was 34 ft 0 in.
 She had a depth of hold of 22 ft 8 in.
 Her builder’s measure tonnage was 1,034 tons.
 Her draught forward was 15 ft 10 in Nd 18 ft 10 in aft.
 During the construction of the hull, Mr Mould died and his estate was declared bankrupt.
 The government Inspector General, Mr Ladd took over the construction.
 After the launch, she was prepped for sea as a sailing vessel, loaded with enough teak to construct another similar vessel then departed for England under the command of Lieutenant John A.P.
 Price, RN on 16 May 1853.
 Upon her arrival at Chatham she was paid off on 28 September 1853.

 Starting on 31 January 1854 to her undocking on 8 August, she had her machinery installed.
 Her initial machinery was supplied by John Penn & Sons.
 She shipped two fire-tube rectangular boilers.
 Initially she was equipped with a two cylinder inclined single expansion trunk (ISET) steam engine with cylinders of 28.5 in in diameter with a 30 in stroke, rated at 200 nominal horsepower to drive a single screw.
 She was re-engined in 1862 and was equipped with a Humphry's & Tennant 2-cylinder horizontal single expansion (HSE) steam engine with cylinders of 42.25 in in diameter with a 26 in stroke.
 She carried three mast and a full rig sail plan.

-Her initial armament for a 17-gun fit consisted of one 8-inch 65 hundredweight (cwt) muzzle loading shell gun on a pivot mount forward with sixteen 32-pounder 32 cwt muzzle loading smooth bore (MLSB) guns on broadside trucks.
+Her initial armament for a 17-gun fit consisted of one 8-inch 65 hundredweight (cwt) muzzle-loading shell gun on a pivot mount forward with sixteen 32-pounder 32 cwt muzzle-loading smooth bore (MLSB) guns on broadside trucks.

+Figurehead

+The original design for the figurehead of Malacca depicted a turbaned male bust with moustache and striped shirt.
+It was submitted to the Surveyor of the Navy in London by Hellyer & Sons in 1844, after lack of work had forced the company to appeal to the Surveyor to accept several drawings for work that would otherwise have been completed in Bombay Dockyard (modern day Mumbai), India.
+The design, which is held within the National Archives Admiralty papers, was approved but the carving which resides in the collection of the National Museum of the Royal Navy, Portsmouth, does not match the Hellyer design.